 “Power will go to the hands of rascals, rogues and freebooters.
 All Indian leaders will be of low calibre and men of straw.
 They will have sweet tongues and silly hearts.
 They will fight amongst themselves for power and India will be lost in political squabbles.
 A day would come when even air and water would be taxed.”

-It might have first appeared in the 1979 Annual Report of the discredited “Institute for Rewriting Indian History” launched by Purushottam Nagesh Oak commonly referred to as P N Oak.
-This bigoted persona, an Indian writer, notable for his Hinducentric brand of historical revisionism claimed that Christianity and Islam are both derivatives of Hinduism, or that the Catholic Vatican, Kaaba and the Taj Mahal were once Hindu temples to Shiva.
+It might have first appeared in the 1979 Annual Report of the discredited “Institute for Rewriting Indian History” launched by Purushottam Nagesh Oak commonly known as as P N Oak.
+This bigoted Indian writer, notable for his Hinducentric brand of historical revisionism claimed that Christianity and Islam are both derivatives of Hinduism, or that the Catholic Vatican, Kaaba and the Taj Mahal were once Hindu temples to Shiva.
 Hence, if Oak had quoted this passage, then it should be taken with a pinch of salt.

-Furthermore, the passage purported to Sir Winston Churchill has found its way into at least three books, as well as countless media and websites, for example, “Anything multiplied by zero is zero indeed!” by M. R. Venkatesh in Rediff India Abroad (11 April 2007).
+Furthermore, the passage purported to Sir Winston Churchill has found its way into at least three books, as well as countless media and websites, such as, “Anything multiplied by zero is zero indeed!” by M. R. Venkatesh in Rediff India Abroad (11 April 2007).

 Even so, if these are not the words of Sir Winston Churchill, then I beg your pardon.
 Nevertheless, I stand by whatever I have said in this post.